^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-US of normal kidney signs
+Ultrasound signs of a normal kidney

 1. Length: up to 12 cm and not less than 9 cm.